ganrad/aks-aspnet-sqldb-rest/README.md

       URL - `http://<Azure_load_balancer_ip>/swagger/index.html`

-      You should be able to view the Swagger UI as shown the screenshot below.
+      You should be able to view the Swagger UI as shown in the screenshot below.

       ![alt tag](./images/H-22.PNG)